Bin-Chen-Lab/insilicoCell/README.md

 Predictions are saved as CSV files in `InsilicoCell/prediction/`.
 Each output file contains all columns from your input File 1 with an appended `prediction` column.

+## Benchmarking evaluation

+We have released the [benchmarking evaluation datasets](https://huggingface.co/datasets/binchenlab/InsilicoCell) for zero-shot prediction of the model.
+Check the link for data file descriptions.
+We will further release the training set and model fine-tuning code after the acceptance of the paper.

+For downloading, prediction and evaluation procedures on the benchmarking datasets, refer to [this tutorial](https://github.com/Bin-Chen-Lab/insilicoCell/edit/main/InsilicoCell/benchmarking.md)